Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: Introduction

 \section{Introduction}

-Could there be a quantum superposition of consciousness?
-This question was raised by Eugene Wigner in the thought experiment that is now known as ``Wigner's Friend".
-Wigner imagined his friend, in a nearby sealed lab, making a quantum measurement.
-Wigner, who is uncertain of his friend's result, wonders whether he should consider his friend to have entered a quantum superposition of experiencing different results.
-Wigner argued that this is ``absurd because it implies that my friend was in a state of suspended animation".
-He then concluded that ``consciousness must have a different role in quantum mechanics than the inanimate measuring device" (\cite[p.180]{Wigner1961}).
+Could there be a quantum superposition of conscious states?
+This question was raised by Eugene Wigner in the thought experiment now known as Wigner’s Friend.
+He imagined his friend, in a sealed laboratory, performing a quantum measurement while Wigner himself remains ignorant of the outcome.
+According to the standard quantum description, the laboratory would then be represented by a superposition of different measurement results, which would appear to imply that his friend was in a superposition of experiencing those results.
+Wigner argued that this was “absurd because it implies that my friend was in a state of suspended animation” and concluded that “consciousness must have a different role in quantum mechanics than the inanimate measuring device” (p.~180, \cite{Wigner1961}).
+This led him to suggest that consciousness itself might be responsible for wave-function collapse.

-There has since been much speculation by physicists and philosophers over whether states of consciousness could be superposed and what that would even mean.
-For example, there have been many attempts to extend the Wigner's friend scenario and the associated epistemological and metaphysical implications~(\cite{frauchiger2018quantum}, \cite{brukner2018no}, \cite{Durham2019}, \cite{bong2020strong}, \cite{wiseman2022thoughtful}).
-There have also been many attempts to make sense of superpositions of conscious states in many worlds and many minds interpretations of quantum mechanics (\cite{Everett1957}, \cite{squires1991one}, \cite{vaidman1998schizophrenic}, \cite{lockwood1996many}, \cite{Chalmers1996}, \cite{Albert1992}, \cite{barrett1999quantum}, \cite{lewis2004many}, \cite{lewis2000like}).
-However, without any well-defined criteria for determining which physical states are conscious (and to what degree), the question of whether there could be such a superposition, and what it would be like to be in one, is difficult to evaluate.